-Lead Agencies are required to develop and implement strategies to increase the supply of and improve the quality of child care services (98.16 (x)).
-These strategies should address children in underserved areas; infants and toddlers; children with disabilities, as defined by the Lead Agency; and children who receivecare during non-traditional hours.
+4.1.8 Lead Agencies are required to develop and implement strategies to increase the supply of and improve the quality of child care services (98.16 (x)).
+These strategies should address children in underserved areas; infants and toddlers; children with disabilities, as defined by the Lead Agency; and children who receive care during non-traditional hours.
 Identify what method(s) is (are) used to increase supply and/or to improve quality for the following populations and indicate in the description if a strategy is focused more on building supply or on improving quality.

-- a.
-Children in underserved areas.
-Check and describe all that apply. - [x] i.
+a) Children in underserved areas.
+Check and describe all that apply.

+☑ i.
 Grants and contracts (as discussed in 4.1.6).
-Describe:

-DHS/DFD plans are to continue offering grants targeted for infant expansion and capacity to increase the number of quality infant slots and incentivize new providers to participate in the child care assistance program.
-DHS/DFD will utilize data from the Market Rate Study and county elevel assessments to identify underserved areas.
+DHS/DFD offered InfantExpansion and Increased Capacity Grants to increase the number of infant quality slots and incentivized new providers to participate in the subsidy program.
+Providers that created a new infant slot were eligible for an additional \$100 per month for 12 months.
 Program and Classroom Quality Enhancement grants also were offered to improve the quality of programs beyond basic health and safety requirements and standards.
-It also assisted providers in selecting age appropriate materials and supplies that align with the Environment Rating Scales, (ECERS 3, ITERS 3, FCCERS R), or other evidence based improvement assessments.
+It also assisted providers in selecting ageappropriate materials and supplies that align with the Environment Rating Scales, (ECERS 3, ITERS 3, FCCERS R), or other evidence based improvement assessments.

-[ ] ii.
-Targeted Family Child Care Support such as Family Child Care Networks.
+ii.
+Targeted Family Child Care S Support such as Fa amily Child Ca re Networks.
 Describe: